KonduruRupesh2000/Hangout-App-Engagement-Analysis/README.md

 We utilize a mixed-methods approach, combining quantitative data analysis with qualitative assessments to form a holistic understanding of the virtual engagement landscape within college communities.

 ### How to Use This Repository
-Dataset: Dataset are stored inside Data folder, each file contains two sheets one is data sheet, and other one is data dictionary which gives key value pair of our data
+Dataset: Dataset are stored inside Data folder, each file contains two sheets one is data sheet, and other one is data dictionary which gives key value pair of our data.

 Engagement Analysis.ipynd contains final results of my analysis.